 I personally recommend VMware Fusion to run for your virtualization needs.
 VMware has a long history with virtualization, and you have the added benefit of being able to move your virtualization container to any other platform in which VMware runs.
 This means if you also have a desktop Windows machine running VMware, you can move your virtualization container and run it there as well.

 Parallels Desktop for Mac is another option, but I don’t recommend it because it’s not as popular.
 However, it does have similar functionality.

 Once you get VMware Fusion set up, you need a copy of Microsoft Windows.
 VMware instances are like brand-new barebones machines — they need an operating system to function.
 Technically you need a legit license that is separate from any other computers you own.
 Get a copy of the Windows 8.1 Professional 64-bit version, which is the version I recommend running.

-Alternatively, you can use Windows 10, though there’s nothing in Quicken’s software that needs the latest version of Microsoft’s operating system.
-Windows 8.1 is stable, well tested for security, and has many more years of security updates.
+Alternatively, you can use Windows 7 or Windows 10, though there’s nothing in Quicken’s software that needs the latest version of Microsoft’s operating system.
+All operating systems are supported by Quicken.
+Though Windows 8.1 is stable, well tested for security, and has many more years of security updates.
 The 64-bit version is available and is perfectly fine to use.

 If you have an existing real machine running Windows, it is possible to migrate your Windows software AND Quicken all at once.
 Check with licensing to make sure all software is legit with this transfer.

 Amazon Pricing for Windows Versions.
 The prices listed below are updated hourly.

 Once you get the operating system installed, as with any Windows computer, make sure you have antivirus software installed.

 It’s not widely known, but Microsoft has its own antivirus and malware protection application.
 Best of all it’s free!